open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 idiomatic approach, for example, as `OnForceFlush` and `OnShutdown` callback functions.

-The SDK SHOULD provide a way to allow [Aggregation Temporality](./datamodel.md#temporality) to be specified for a `MetricReader` instance during the setup (e.g. initialization, registration, etc.) time.
-The following logic MUST be followed to determine which temporality to be used for a `MetricReader`:

-* If the temporality is explicitly specified during `MetricReader` creation:
+The SDK SHOULD provide a way to allow the preferred [Aggregation Temporality](./datamodel.md#temporality) to be specified for a `MetricReader` instance during the setup (e.g. initialization, registration, etc.) time.
+If the preferred temporality is explicitly specified then the SDK SHOULD respect that, otherwise use Cumulative.
-  * If the specified temporality is supported by the `MetricReader`, use the specified temporality.
-  * If the specified temporality is not supported by the `MetricReader`, treat the conflicts as an error.
-It is unspecified _how_ these error should be handled (e.g. it could fail fast during the SDK configuration time).
-Please refer to [Error handling in OpenTelemetry](../error-handling.md) for the general guidance.
-* If the temporality is not explicitly specified:
-  * If the `MetricReader` only supports one temporality (either Cumulative or Delta), use the supported temporality.
-  * If the `MetricReader` supports both Cumulative and Delta:
-    * If the `MetricReader` has a preferred temporality, use the preferred temporality.
-    * If the `MetricReader` does not have a preferred temporality, use Cumulative.

-If a `MetricReader` is backed by a `MetricExporter` (e.g. a [Periodic exporting MetricReader](#periodic-exporting-metricreader) configured with an [OTLP Exporter](./sdk_exporters/otlp.md)) it MUST use the underlying `MetricExporter`'s preferred + supported temporality.

 [OpenTelemetry SDK](../overview.md#sdk)
 authors MAY choose the best idiomatic design for their language: